eneko89/dev-icons/README.md

 third party.
 This includes uploading our resources to another website, marketplace or mediasharing tool, and offering our resources as a separate attachment from any of your work.

-This work has been published with UIFest's explicit autorization.
+This work has been published with UIFest's explicit authorization.
 For the full license, see [`LICENSE.pdf`][LICENSE].

 [UIFest]:http://uifest.com/